Stuart Baxter: SuperSport United

 On 27 January 2016, Baxter was signed mid-season by SuperSport United.
 That season Baxter led his side to Nedbank Cup glory.
 The following season (2016/2017) would see Supersport United retain their Nedbank Cup trophy, beating Orlando Pirates again in the final.

 Return to South Africa

 On 4 May 2017, Baxter was named as South Africa coach for a second time, replacing Ephraim Mashaba, who was sacked in December 2016.
 Under his guidance Bafana Bafana qualified for the 2019 AFCON tournament, and beat tournament favourites and hosts, Egypt in the round of 16, before being knocked out by Nigeria.
 He resigned in August 2019.

-Odisha FC
+Odisha

-On 19 June 2020, Baxter was announced as the head coach of Indian Super League club Odisha FC, on a two-year contract.
-However, he was sacked in February 2021 after complaining during a post-match interview about the refereeing in a defeat, saying that his players "would have to rape someone or get raped himself if he was going to get a penalty.”
+On 19 June 2020, Baxter was announced as the head coach of Indian Super League club Odisha, on a two-year contract.
+However, he was sacked in February 2021 after complaining during a post-match interview about the refereeing in a defeat, saying that his players "would have to rape someone or get raped himself if he was going to get a penalty."